AntiqueSounds/Marquee/README.md

 ---

 ## 🔒 Master System Safety Bounds
-These constants are locked into your code architecture to protect your power supply, keep your controller running cool, and prevent color clipping.
+These constants are locked into the software to protect the power supply, keep the controller running cool, and prevent color clipping.

 * **Hardware Amperage Limit:** `3,000 mA (3.0 Amps)` (Preserves a safe 600mA buffer on a minimum required 3.6A wall brick)
 * **Maximum Brightness Ceiling:** `220 / 255` (Prevents high-power washing and holds deep color tinting)